Skip to content

 What Is SAP Service Cloud V2?

-According to Deloitte’s 2026 State of AI survey, 66% of organisations report productivity gains from AI, but only 34% use it for deep transformation (Deloitte, 2026).
-SAP Service Cloud V2 is built for that deeper tier — embedding AI directly into case management workflows rather than bolting it on.
+66% of organisations report productivity gains from AI, but only 34% use it for deep transformation (Deloitte, 2026).
+Service Cloud V2 is built for that deeper tier.
+AI isn’t bolted on.
+It’s inside the case management workflows from day one.

-• Case management with lifecycle workflows, parent-child hierarchies, and built-in SLA tracking
+• Case management with lifecycle workflows, parent-child hierarchies, built-in SLA tracking

-• Omnichannel routing across email, phone, chat, social media, and web forms with skills-based agent assignment
+• Omnichannel routing across email, phone, chat, social media, web forms with skills-based agent assignment

-• AI-powered classification that auto-categorises and prioritises incoming cases with 70–90% accuracy
+• AI-powered classification that auto-categorises and prioritises incoming cases at 70-90% accuracy

 • Joule integration for natural-language queries, response suggestions, and autonomous service agents

-• BTP-native extensibility using Node.js, Java, or CAP instead of C4C’s retired SDK
+• BTP-native extensibility using Node.js, Java, or CAP (not C4C’s retired SDK)

-V2 is part of the SAP CX portfolio alongside Sales Cloud V2, Commerce Cloud, Emarsys, and Customer Data Platform.
-It connects natively to S/4HANA for order, billing, and inventory data — so service agents see the full customer picture without switching systems.
-For an overview of what Spadoom delivers with Service Cloud V2 — including pricing, industry use cases, and implementation timelines — see our SAP Service Cloud V2 solution page.
+Part of the SAP CX portfolio alongside Sales Cloud V2, Commerce Cloud, Emarsys, and CDP.
+Connects natively to S/4HANA for order, billing, and inventory data.
+Service agents see the full customer picture without switching systems.
+For more on pricing, industry use cases, and implementation timelines, see our SAP Service Cloud V2 solution page.

 What Are the Key Features of Service Cloud V2?